open-zaak/open-zaak/docs/installation/config/openzaak_config.rst

 Open Zaak
 ---------

-As discussed earlier Open Zaak does not require any webhook subscriptions, for now it published notifications, but doesn't consume them.
+As discussed earlier Open Zaak does not require any webhook subscriptions, for now it publishes notifications, but doesn't consume them.

 Open Notificaties